Hans Langseth

 Hans Nilson Langseth (July 14, 1846 – November 10, 1927) was a Norwegian-American who held the record for the world's longest beard.

+Biography

-Langseth was born in Eidsvoll in 1846 and immigrated to the United States in 1867.
-He married Anna Berntsen in 1870 and worked as a farmer in Elkton Township, Clay County, Minnesota.
+Langseth was born in Eidsvoll, Norway, on July 14, 1846, and immigrated to the United States in 1867.
+He married Anna Berntsen in 1870 and worked as a farmer in Elkton Township, Minnesota.
 Later on in his life, he began growing a beard as part of a contest, and he won the contest.
 In his later life, he traveled around the United States as part of a freak show showing off his beard.